Teacher participant applications open early 2026

 Strengthening Maine’s Research Ecosystem & Pathways Through Strategic Capacity Building

-Applications open for new teacher participants in early 2026.
-Sign up for MMSA’s newsletter to be the first to know when and how to sign up.
+Sign up for MMSA’s newsletter to be the first to know when applications go live.

 Maine Bridge participants and staff pose for a group photo at an event at the Schoodic Institute.